sdidyk/flac2one/README.md

 * Tool takes tags ARTIST, DATE and GENRE only from first file and saves it to CUE-file
 * Title for each track is generated from tag TITLE
 * Picture is taken only from first file and only if its type is "Cover (front)"
-* Recalculated seek table is based on the data in input files
+* Seektable is recalculated, points are set every 10 seconds
 * Result flac file is always variable block-size type

 ## Requirements